Click here for the Denali135

 Alaska…….Denali……Big, Wild & Wide Open Places.

-With 20,310’ tall Denali and surrounding Alaska Range Mountains and glaciers as its backdrop, the 135 Mile Denali Highway is the setting for the spectacular Denali135 and Denali100K Endurance Races.
+With 20,310’ tall Denali and surrounding Alaska Range Mountains and glaciers as its backdrop, the 135 Mile Denali Highway is the setting for the spectacular Denali135, Denali100K & Denali50K Endurance Races.
 The Denali Highway was the original and only road into Denali National Park from 1957 until 1971 and it is still as breathtaking and jaw dropping today as it was more than 50 years ago.

-Hardy and qualified adventurous athletes from around the World are invited to challenge themselves along the entire or half length of the historic gravel road from Paxson Alaska, the headwaters of the wild Gulkana River, to Cantwell Alaska….
+Hardy and qualified adventurous athletes from around the World are invited to challenge themselves during the Denali100K along the half length of the historic gravel road from scenic Alpine Creek Lodge to Cantwell Alaska….
 Adjacent to the entrance to Denali National Park.

 Superlative panoramic vistas reach out for miles in every direction bathed in the nearly 20hrs of arctic daylight each day during the race.
 National Geographic rightly called the Denali Highway one of the top ten most scenic roads in North America.